zaikio/zai-docs/docs/integration/README.md

 a _Personal Access Token_ to [explore our API available here](./exploring-the-api.html) and that will get you setup and sending requests in no time.

-You can find detailed conceptual information about our core platform [here](/guide/) or information about how the data platform models Jobs [here in the documentation](/api/data_platform/guides/).
-The individual Apps that make up our platform are all linked on the sidebar on the left, and it's worth noting that everything we do runs on top of the platform in the same way that your own Apps will do - we are confident in it _because we use it ourselves_.
+Introductory Guides are [available here](/integration/data-model-guide/) or you can find detailed conceptual information about our core platform [here](/guide/).
+Conceptual information - for example about how the data platform models Jobs [here in the documentation](/api/data_platform/guides/) can be found in the individual API package guides Apps that make up our platform.
+These are all linked on the sidebar on the left, and it's worth noting that everything we do runs on top of the platform in the same way that your own Apps will do - we are confident in it _because we use it ourselves_.

 ## Getting Help